Bruce0203/socket-selector/README.md

 # socket selector
-The socket selector crate sits directly on top of the mio layer.
+A thin socket selector layer built on top of the mio layer.